-In addition to representing individuals in injury, wrongful death, and insurance disputes, we will handle high-value business litigation.
-Sometimes, you need a trial lawyer.
-We have found that the same skills in trying an injury case readily transfer to trying business disputes—and we do try business cases.
+In addition to representing individuals in injury, wrongful death, and insurance disputes, the attorneys at Fields, Dehmlow & Vessels we will handle high-value business litigation.
+We have found that the same skills in trying an injury case readily transfer to trying business disputes, and we do try business cases.

 What is “high risk” or “high-value” litigation?
-It is not limited only to cases in which large sums of money are at stake, although that is the most common reason to classify a case as “high risk.”
-Is there a real chance of losing the case or failing to realize the result?
+High-value litigation is not limited only to those cases in which large sums of money are at stake, although that is the most common reason to classify a case as high risk.
+Other factors can make a case high risk: Is there a real chance of losing the case or failing to realize the result?
 Will litigating require great expense?
 Does the case present a complicated legal question?
 Can the result affect the client’s ability to conduct business?
-All of these factors can make a case “high risk.”
-We routinely handle high-risk/high-value civil cases for businesses and individuals.
+Our firm routinely handles these civil cases for businesses and individuals.

 The most common fear for clients facing a high-risk civil dispute is the cost of hiring an attorney by the hour.
 When possible, and based on our judgment of the merits of the case, we prefer to charge based on our success, a contingent fee.
 A “contingent fee” means that our fee is based on the result, not how much time we spend—usually a percentage of the recovery.